optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_specify_algorithm_and_algo_options.md

 .. _algorithms:

-# How to specify algorithms and algorithm specific options %*emphasis*
+# How to specify algorithms and algorithm specific options

 # The *algorithm* argument